 For all AOC holders, AeMCs and ATOs any of the elements of the Management System require prior approval by FOCA.
-This does not apply to "declared operators" unless active in Part-SPO where elements which require an authorization apply "auhorised operators" (ref. to chapter 0.4 "terms and conditions' for terminology").
+This does not apply to "declared operators", except for SPO Authorisation holders, where such an element would touch the Authorisation (ref. to chapter 0.3 "terms and conditions' for terminology").